 This pasta rose sauce turns pasta into something more than a last-minute dinner.
 Pull it straight from the freezer and put it into a pot to defrost.
 Toss with pasta and take it up a notch by adding Parmesan on top.
 This is great for kids that want more than just ketchup on their pasta.
 It’s a quick motzei Shabbos dish or great for last-minute company at a dairy meal.
 Get the recipe for Pasta Rose sauce here.

 - Maple Salmon Sauce

 This maple salmon is so good, however, you need to prepare the sauce ingredients in a pot.
 My sister, who makes this weekly, told me she makes a big batch and freezes it.
 Brilliant!
 Remove one container when you’d like to prepare the salmon.
 Maple syrup never fully freezes completely so you’ll be able to pour it over the salmon a few minutes later.
-Using a marker on the container, write what else you need to add to the dish (in this case, just sprinkle with the cooked salmon with scallions and you’re done!)
+Using a marker on the container, write what else you need to add to the dish (in this case, just sprinkle the cooked salmon with scallions and you’re done!)
 Get the recipe for Maple Salmon here.

 - Shabbos Meat, Challah, Babka

-Other than those basics, I always some type of cooked Shabbos meat (last minute Shabbos guests…), challah, and babka in the freezer.
+Other than those basics, I always some type of cooked Shabbos meat (last-minute Shabbos guests…), challah, and babka in the freezer.
 When the freezer is stocked with those items I feel like supermom…just kidding.